Demographics of San Marino

 The demographics of San Marino include population density, ethnicity, education level, economic status, religious affiliations and other aspects of the population.

 The population of San Marino consists of native Sammarinese and Italian citizens.
 Crop farming, sheep farming, and the working of stone from the quarries formed the early backbone of San Marino's economy.
-It has no mineral resources, and today most of the land is cultivated or covered by woods.
+It has no mineral resources and most of the land is cultivated or covered by woods.